Rules for the IV Vratsa International Conducting Course and Competition

 Third Prize: €300

-The jury reserves the right to withhold any prize.
+The jury reserves the right not to award one or more prizes.

-The organizers reserve the right to record and broadcast the sessions of the course and competition.
+The organizers reserve the right to record, photograph, and broadcast all sessions of the course and competition.

 9. Jury

-The jury will consist of the members of the participating orchestra.
+The jury will consist of members of the participating orchestra.

-Each orchestra member will evaluate the conductors based on their technique, musicality, and ability to lead and collaborate with the ensemble.
+Each orchestra member will evaluate the conductors based on: